Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$: Introduction

 The discovery of the \AVS\ ($A$ = K, Cs, Rb) compounds has started a new direction in the study of kagome metals \cite{Ortiz2019}. \AVS\ crystallize in the $P6/mmm$ space group, where the V-Sb kagome networks are separated with Sb graphite-like layers and the $A$ alkali ions, creating a well-isolated situation for the kagome layers.
 The resultant system can be identified as quasi-2D and displays several interesting properties.
 A clear transport and magnetic anomaly is reported at \Tc\ = 94~K for \CVS\ \cite{Ortiz2020} (78~K for \KVS\ \cite{Ortiz2019} and 102~K for \RVS\ \cite{Yin2021}) and tied to a charge-density wave (CDW) formation.
 Furthermore, superconductivity develops below $T_{\rm c}$=2.5~K for \CVS\ \cite{Ortiz2020} (below 1~K for \KVS\ \cite{Ortiz2021} and \RVS\ \cite{Yin2021}).
 The coexistence of the density-wave order with superconductivity attracted immediate attention, and the tunability of both orders via external pressure has been demonstrated by transport measurements \cite{Zhao2021, Zhang2021, Du2021,Chen2021, Chen2021a}.

-While the energy scales and the order parameters of both CDW and superconducting phases remain vividly debated, several recent experimental observations identify \CVS\ and its siblings as highly unconventional materials.
+While the energy scales and the order parameters of both CDW and superconducting phases remain a source of considerable debate, several recent experimental observations identify \CVS\ and its siblings as highly unconventional materials.
 Large anomalous Hall effect in the absence of magnetic ordering \cite{Yang2020, Kenney2020,Yu2021}, anisotropic and possibly multiple gaps in the density-wave and superconducting states \cite{Wang2021, Nakayama2021, Zhao2021, Xu2021, Xiang2021, Ni2021, Duan2021, Chen2021b}, and re-entrance of superconductivity at elevated pressures \cite{Chen2021, Zhang2021, Lin2021, Denner2021} all suggest peculiarities of the underlying band structure.
 Some of the experimentally observed phenomena are indeed anticipated for the kagome metals \cite{Wu2021, Tan2021, Denner2021, Lin2021, Park2021}.
 This renders the \AVS\ compounds convenient model systems that can realize the peculiar kagome physics in the real-world environment.

 Optical spectroscopy is a powerful tool for studying the electronic structure and especially its changes caused by density-wave instabilities.
 Here, we examine the optical properties of \CVS\ in a broad energy and temperature range at temperatures both above and below \Tc.
 We observe several interband transitions that distinguish \CVS\ from its \KVS\ sibling~\cite{Uykur2021} despite a close similarity between the band structures of the two compounds.
 Even more intriguingly, the conventional Drude response of free charge carriers is accompanied by a prominent, temperature--dependent localization peak indicative of the localized charge carriers.
 This peak is a fingerprint of interactions in \CVS\ beyond the simple band scenario.